lambda7xx/cmcs624-fall20/assignment2.md

 | txn/txn_processor.cc | `TxnProcessor::RunOCCScheduler` method (Part 2), `TxnProcessor::RunOCCParallelScheduler` method (Part 3), and `TxnProcessor::RunMVCCScheduler` method (Part 4) |
 | txn/mvcc_storage.cc | `MVCCStorage::Read` method (Part 4), `MVCCStorage::Write` method (Part 4), and `MVCCStorage::CheckWrite` method (Part 4) |

+However, to understand what's going on in the framework, you will need to look through most of the files in the `txn/` directory.
+We suggest looking first at the **TxnProcessor** object (`txn/txn_processor.h`) and in particular the **TxnProcessor::RunSerialScheduler()** and **TxnProcessor::RunLockingScheduler()** methods (`txn/txn_processor.cc`) and examining how it interacts with various objects in the system.

+## Part 1A: Simple Locking (exclusive locks only)

+Once you've looked through the code and are somewhat familiar with the overall structure and flow, you'll implement a simplified version of two-phase locking.
+The protocol goes like this:

+1. Upon entering the system, each transaction requests an **EXCLUSIVE** lock on **EVERY** item that it will either read or write.
+2. If any lock request is denied:
+   2a) If the entire transaction involves just a single read or write request, then have the transaction simply wait until the request is granted and then proceed to step (3).
+   2b) Otherwise, immediately release all locks that were granted before this denial, and immediately abort and queue the transaction for restart at a later point.
+3. Execute the program logic.
+Note: We only get to this point if we didn't get to step (2b) which aborts the transaction.
+4. Release **ALL** locks at **commit/abort time**.

+In order to avoid the complexities of creating a thread-safe lock manager in this assignment, our implementation only has a single thread that manages the state of the lock manager.
+This thread performs all the lock requests on behalf of the transactions and then hands over control to a separate execution thread in step (3) above.
+Note that for workloads where transactions make heavy use of the lock manager, this single lock manager thread may become a performance bottleneck as it has to request and release locks on behalf of ALL transactions.

+To help you get comfortable using the transaction processing framework, most of this algorithm is already implemented in `TxnProcessor::RunLockingScheduler()`.
+Locks are requested and released at all the right times, and all necessary data structures for an efficient lock manager are already in place.
+All you need to do is implement the **WriteLock**, **Release**, and **Status** methods in the class `LockManagerA`.
+Make sure you look at the file `lock_manager.h` which explains the data structures that you will be using to queue up requests for locks in the lock manager.

+The test file `txn/lock_manager_test.cc` provides some rudimentary correctness tests for your lock manager implementations, but additional tests may be added when we grade the assignment.
+We therefore suggest that you augment the tests with any additional cases you can think of that the existing tests do not cover.

+{% hint style="success" %}
+10 points for Part 1A.
+{% endhint %}